Home

 carbrad2a.png

 These drillings were lined up using a Mk1 eyeball as I carefully bored in to the carb - not very precise, but following the angle of the carbs body casting, it worked.
 As it turned out the drillings in the other carb's came out virtually the same place and I used one to connect a vacuum gauge (the type that most people mount on the dash).
 I temporarily mounted it on the top of the dash so I could see it from the front of the car and when driving.
 I used it in conjunction with a timing strobe, allowing me to check the action of the advance module when opening the throttle.
-It's also good to use when driving.
+A vacuum gauge is also good to use when driving.

 After fitting my modified vacuum advance module and putting everything else back together, I set the static timing at idle and checked it was correct at 3,000 rpm (vac advance disconnected - recommended procedure).
 Everything was spot on so I took it for a drive.... what a difference!
-Pulling away on a standing start seemed twice as quick - it wasn't of course, but it felt that way.
-Light throttle response was much improved and after that the engine pulled strongly up to 6000 rpm and probably beyond but I chickened out.
-My idle is still smooth enough - you can just about feel the engine ticking over when in the drivers seat, so maybe not as smooth as a straight six but at least I can tell it's running.
+Pulling away on a light throttle standing start seemed twice as quick - it wasn't of course, but it felt that way.
+Light throttle response was much more lively and after that the engine pulled strongly up to 6000 rpm and probably beyond but I chickened out.
+My idle is still smooth enough - you can just about feel the engine ticking over when in the drivers seat - maybe not as smooth as a straight six but at least I can tell it's running.
 I'd say it was about 15 - 20% better in normal driving although bear in mind that my carb's and timing were not perfectly set beforehand.

 Opening the throttle normally (ie. relatively gently) will give some vacuum advance and then, as the engine speeds up, the centrifugal advance will kick.
 This is where a little bit of “try it and see” adjustment to the travel of the vacuum advance module came in, too much and it will over-advance and heavy pinking will be heard on acceleration.
 Adjusting down until the pinking disappears under different types of acceleration and load had it sorted.